openflighthpc/flight-inventory/INSTALL.md

 bundle install
 ```

-The script is located at `lib/inventoryware.rb`
+The entry script is located at `bin/inventory`

+Note: Interactive editing requires `vim` be installed, this is available in most standard package repositories (yum/zypper/apt/etc).

 ### Flight Core